DerekSelander/dsdump/docs/index.md

 <a name="the_symbol_table"></a>
 ## II.
 Symbol Table
 ---

-The symbol table plays an immensily important role of declaring what symbols it implements as well as what symbols it relies upon for that image to correctly function.
+The symbol table plays an immensily important role of declaring what symbols an image implements as well as what symbols it relies upon for that image to correctly function.
 All code/variables that survive out of the scope of code are candidates to be put into the symbol table for an image.

 For example (no need to code this particular example out):